2019 Blagoveshchensk college shooting: Perpetrator

-The college shooting was committed by a 19-year-old student of the institution, Daniil Viktorovich Zasorin (Даниил Викторович Засорин, born on 12 August 2000).
+The college shooting was committed by a 19-year-old student of the institution, Daniil Viktorovich Zasorin (Даниил Викторович Засорин, born in 2000).
 Zasorin grew up in a family consisting of his mother, stepfather, and younger brother.
 According to reports from the shooter's acquaintances, Daniil had a calm and balanced character, and planned to become a programmer in the future.
 His stepfather allowed Daniil to buy a shotgun because he intended to go hunting with him.

 According to Deputy Prosecutor General Igor Tkachev, the staff of the draft board in Blagoveshchensk knew about the student's suicidal tendencies, but according to the current instructions could not report it to the college.

-A video Zasorin uploaded to YouTube was discovered, in which he discussed his past and said that no one who would be “blamed on TV” could have prevented the incident.
+A video Zasorin uploaded to YouTube was discovered, in which he discussed his past and said that no one who would be "blamed on TV" could have prevented the incident.

 Aftermath

 The case of the shooting at an educational institution has re-raised the issue of inadequate security and public access to firearms.
 The case of the shooting at Amur College is no exception.

 The college was taken into protective custody by Rosgvardiya soldiers.
 There were proposals to transfer all higher and secondary educational institutions to departmental security.
-However, later a contract for security services was concluded with the PSC “Rosbezopasnost".
+However, later a contract for security services was concluded with the PSC "Rosbezopasnost".

 College director Viktor Petukhov was dismissed "For improper performance of his official duties in terms of organizing safe conditions of the educational institution".
 Oleg Yakutov, Deputy Minister of Education and Science of Priamurye region, resigned at his own request.

 The families of the victims of the incident received compensation from the reserve fund of the government of the Amur region, totaling about 2.5 million rubles.

-As a result of the incident, since 19 November 2019 all educational institutions in the region implemented tightened access control and security, identified the need for additional equipment, and prepared for the introduction of a "tutoring" system.
+As a result of the incident, since 19 November 2019, all educational institutions in the region implemented tightened access control and security, identified the need for additional equipment, and prepared for the introduction of a "tutoring" system.
 Checks were being carried out on the operability of security alarms, fire alarms, video surveillance and notification systems.